felt/js-sdk/docs/api/types/interfaces/LayersSetVisibilityRequest.md

-The parameters for the `layers.setLayerVisibility` and `layers.setGroupVisibility` methods.
+The parameters for the `setLayerVisibility` and `setLayerGroupVisibility` methods.

 ## Extends